Evoto Video Interface Overview

 Right-Side Editing Panel

-The right-side panel contains the main editing tools, including AI Color Adjustments and Portrait Retouching.
+The right-side panel contains the main editing tools: AI Color Adjustments for reference-based color matching, Color Adjustments for LUT-based color correction and creative looks, and Portrait Retouching for portrait refinement.
 Switch between panels depending on the type of correction you want to apply.

 Portrait Retouching